The Garden Route

-Travelling along the Garden Route is a beautiful journey with waterfalls, lagoons, forests, beaches and mountains unfolding before your eyes at every bend.
-The entire route is rich with flora and fauna, making it an unforgettably beautiful region to explore.
-On the way, you’ll find picturesque villages, indigenous forests, glitzy beachfront bistros and coastal cliff tops where you can watch dolphins playing in the breakers.
-There's an endless list of activities available all along the route, from hiking and whale watching to ostrich racing and treetop canopy tours, so there's something to excite travellers of every age.
-It will, without a shadow of a doubt, be one of the main highlights of your South Africa holiday.
+Travelling along the Garden Route is a beautiful journey with dolphins playing in the breakers, waterfalls, lagoons, forests, beaches and mountains unfolding before your eyes at every turn of the road.
+There's an endless list of activities available to enjoy during a stay here, from hiking and whale watching to long beach walks, bunjee jumping, abseiling and treetop canopy tours, so there's something to excite travellers of every age.
+It will, without a shadow of a doubt, be one of the highlights of your South Africa holiday.

 This magnificent landscape combines with a warm Mediterranean climate, making the Garden Route a perfect cocktail of sunshine and scenery.
 The winter months are gentle and moderate, while the summer is warm without being uncomfortable.
 There’s a fairly high level of rainfall in winter, which explains the lush forests, rushing rivers and bright, blooming flowers of the region.